MicrosoftDocs/customer-voice/cv-docs/create-survey-invite.md

 [!INCLUDE[cc-data-platform-banner](includes/cc-data-platform-banner.md)]

 If you want to send a survey by using a platform other than Dynamics 365 Customer Voice&mdash;such as Outlook, Gmail, or SMS&mdash;you can create a survey invitation by using Power Automate.
 The survey invitation creates a personalized link that can be distributed by using the platform of your choice.
 The survey invitation link will be a short URL that can be easily distributed by the platforms that have a lower character limit (for example, SMS or Twitter).
 The short URL will be in the following format: `https://<region>.microsoft.com/<10-digit code>`

+> [!NOTE]
+> - If you enter an incorrect email address while creating a survey invitation link, the email address is not validated.
+> - You can't update the survey invitation once it is created.
+If some update is required, you must recreate the invitation link.

 1. Sign in to [flow.microsoft.com](https://flow.microsoft.com).